NITUO FUNERAL SERVICES SINGAPORE

 Caskets are made in a variety of materials such as wood, fiberglass, metal and even plastic.
 Some are more expensive than others and the price can vary depending on the material used.
 The most expensive caskets are often made from metal or hardwood.

-When someone passes, their estate must be dealt with and the arrangements made for their funeral.
+When someone passes, their estate must be dealt with and along with plans for their funeral package.
 It is advisable to take legal advice before any decisions are made.
 If the deceased person has a will, it is important to understand what it says.
 There may be specific instructions about who should be involved with the funeral or what type of funeral arrangements they would like.
-Even if there is no will, there may still be instructions in an advanced health care directive or other document.
+Even if there is no will, there may still be instructions in an advanced health care directive or other documents.

-It is important to discuss the funeral with family.
+It is important to discuss every decision with family – from funeral packages, funeral rites, casket services and post funeral services..
 This is a difficult time and it is important that everyone involved understands what decisions have been made and why they have been made.

-The funeral service is often the first time that many family members meet.
+Funeral services are usually the first time that many family members meet, after a long while.
 It is often difficult to know what to say to people you have never met before, so it is helpful to have some general questions prepared about the deceased person.
 A good time to ask these questions is during introductions at the funeral service.

-The cost of a funeral can be prohibitive, especially for those who are not well off.
+The cost of funeral services can be prohibitive, especially for those who are not well off.
 Funerals can be costly due to the cost of caskets, burial plots, and other related expenses.

 Funeral financing options include pre-need funeral insurance, life insurance with a rider for funeral expenses, and funeral loans.